According to the Rules of Osmosis, a System Will... Achieve Equilibrium Through Water Movement

 Osmosis and Cell Survival: A Delicate Balance

 The proper functioning of cells depends on maintaining a delicate balance of water and solutes.
 Disruptions to this balance can lead to cell damage or death.
-For example, excessive water loss can cause cells to shrivel and malfunction, while excessive water gain can cause cells to burst.
+As an example, excessive water loss can cause cells to shrivel and malfunction, while excessive water gain can cause cells to burst.
 Organisms have evolved various mechanisms to regulate water balance and maintain osmotic homeostasis.

 Frequently Asked Questions (FAQ)